-Reporting Data Synchronization specifies message processing and sequencing for the messages described in [MS-WSUSSS] section 3.2.4.5.
-As the amount of data to be sent from a DSS to USS as part of this scenario can be large, some of the messages are required to be put into batches by the DSS in order not to overwhelm the USS.
+Reporting data synchronization specifies message processing and sequencing for the messages, as specified in [MS-WSUSSS] section 3.2.4.5.
+Because the amount of data to be sent from a DSS to USS as part of this scenario can be large, some of the messages are required to be put into batches by the DSS in order not to overwhelm the USS.